mohammadmehdikeramati/A_data_science_project_from_the_scratch/README.md

 ![Four participant](https://user-images.githubusercontent.com/42337253/194744588-275da392-017b-49bb-b6a0-41e9332d2a4c.png)

 It is noteworthy mentioning that, having closer look at our data set indicates 'Village_Cluster' is not an independent feature.
+This kind of feature combination is uploaded as 'Combining features and visualization- wisely'.

 ## Numerical features